ndf-dw/ansible-role-jenkins/README.md

 The Jenkins home directory which, amongst others, is being used for storing artifacts, workspaces and plugins.
 This variable allows you to override the default `/var/lib/jenkins` location.

+    jenkins_tmpdir: /var/lib/jenkins/tmp

+The Jenkins tmp directory where Jenkins put tmp files.
+This variable allows you to override the default `/tmp` location.

     jenkins_http_port: 8080

 The HTTP port for Jenkins' web interface.